 The Fitzgerald Report was buried.
 The AMA and drug companies had won and UBT fizzled out.
 Knott stopped producing his UBT device and he died in 1961.
 Hundreds of existing devices in hospitals and doctors’ offices stopped being used as they (or the doctors) wore out or the doctors succumbed to the pressure and abandoned UBT.
 As a direct result, tens of millions of people in the USA have suffered unnecessarily with viral diseases or died prematurely.
 Superbugs have now been added to the list for which there is no effective approved standard of care and more Superbugs are appearing every year.

 When UBT was driven underground in the USA, it was picked up by Russia and its satellites, particularly East Germany and Ukraine.
 Almost all the recent research on UBT has been done over there.
 There are now thousands of physicians using UBT abroad.
-In the 1990s, UBT began to be used again in the USA by alternative doctors using devices manufactured abroad.
-A couple of hundred doctors in the USA are now using UBT to cure viral and Superbug infections.
+In the 1990s, UBT began to be used again in the USA by alternative/complementary/integrative doctors using devices manufactured abroad.
+A thousand or more doctors in the USA are now using UBT to cure viral and Superbug infections.

 UBT is exempted by the FDA for out-patient use by a doctor in their office but the threat of persecution by the authorities, ostracism by orthodox colleagues and the risk of tort lawyers filing trumped-up lawsuits claiming use of a treatment not authorized by the FDA, effectively prevents doctors in most states from using UBT even when they believe in it.

-With the extraordinary 75-year record of UBT’s efficacy and safety in treating virtually any infection, including viral and Superbug infections for which there is no other effective treatment, one would expect that the FDA would approve UBT and save the lives of hundreds of thousands of people who die with infections in the USA every year and many more who suffer unnecessarily.
-However, the FDA insists on a double-blind, placebo-controlled clinical trial before it will approve UBT; such a trial would probably cost tens of millions of dollars and take years.
-No one with a profit motive will make the investment because UBT is a natural cure and the equipment and protocol have been in the public arena for decades.
+With the extraordinary 90-year record of UBT’s efficacy and safety in treating virtually any infection, including viral and Superbug infections for which there is no other effective treatment (except perhaps in the early stages), one would expect that the FDA would approve UBT and save the lives of hundreds of thousands of people who die with infections in the USA every year and many more who suffer unnecessarily.
+However, the FDA insists on a double-blind, placebo-controlled clinical trial before it will approve UBT; such a trial would probably take years and cost tens of millions of dollars particularly when they insist on animal trials again – as they have.
+No one with a profit motive will make the investment because UBT is branded as a natural cure and the equipment and protocol have been in the public arena for decades.
 Therefore UBT, when found to live up to expectations, cannot be patented and there would be no return on the investment from monopolistic prices protected by a patent.
 In the meantime, people are suffering and dying.

 A first step would be for a Principal Investigator (PI) to conduct a small trial of UBT for “untreatable” (by orthodox methods) infections under the auspices of an Institutional Review Board (IRB).
-Private funding is available.
+Funding should be available.
 “Untreatable” viral and antibiotic resistant bacterial (“Superbug”) infections are obvious trial subjects.
 Acute septicemia (Sepsis) is another one with a 30% mortality rate leading to 200,000 deaths in the USA every year.